 The Middle Waterfall

-The second one is much better to check it out going around the pond of the first and watch it from above.
+The second one is much better to check it out by going around the pond of the first and watching it from above.
 It also counts with a pond.
 Some locals use to jump from the first pond to the second but it is not recommended by any means.
-Descending can be dangerous since there is not a trail but using the ravine horizontal spots to get to it.
+Descending can be dangerous since there is no trail but using the horizontal ravine spots to get to it.
 Not recommended also.

 The Lower Waterfall